langdoc/iwclul2019/README.md

-This is a paper that tests building OCR systems for Unified Northern Alphabet, using Ground Truth data package [Unified-Northern-Alphabet-OCR](https://github.com/langdoc/unified-northern-alphabet-ocr) built by Partanen and Rießler in 2018.

-The tests reported in the study are as follows:

-- mixed OCR model containing data from Kildin Saami, Northern Mansi, Selkup and Tundra Nenets
-- monolingual Kildin Saami model
-- additional tests on unseen Evenki data
-- additional retraining of the model to capture Evenki particularities
+# An OCR system for the Unified Northern Alphabet

+This is data repository for the article "An OCR system for the Unified Northern Alphabet" forthcoming in IWCLUL conference proceedings.
+The authors are Niko Partanen and Michael Rießler.

 The paper concludes that with very few resources it is possible to build state-of-the-art performing OCR model for writing systems such as Unified Northern Alphabet.
-The Evenki tests demonstrate a workflow that would allow analysing any of the languages written in this alphabet.

 All materials used are stored in the National Library of Finland's Fenno-Ugrica collection, except the Evenki data, which is available [in the University of Latvia's library](https://dspace.lu.lv/dspace/handle/7/28251).

 ## Reproducibility

 The results in the study can be repeated by following commands.
-Ocropy has to be installed in the local environment.
+Ocropy has to be installed in the local environment. **In the current version there are hard-coded paths to Ocropy command line tools, and those have to be changed to run the tests locally.** This will be fixed in final release.

 ```
 # This will clone the training data